Atomi

 Atomi (trans.
 The Atoms) were a Yugoslav rock band formed in Zagreb in 1961.
 They were one of the pioneers of the Yugoslav rock scene.

-Heavily influenced by The Shadows, Atomi were arguably the first instrumental rock band in Yugoslavia.
+Heavily influenced by The Shadows, Atomi were arguably the first instrumental rock band formed in Yugoslavia.
 The band gained local popularity, which gave them an opportunity to become the first rock band to make recordings for Radio Zagreb and the first Yugoslav rock band to appear on television.
-The group disbanded in 1964.
+The group disbanded in 1963, making a one-off reunion 43 years later for a performance in Zagreb.

 History

-1961-1964
+1961–1964

-Atomi were formed in Zagreb at the end of 1961 by Darko Brozović (guitar), Miro Wolfhart (guitar) and Mišo Zozoli (bass guitar).
-After they made their first amateur recordings, they were joined by drummer Josip "Pepi" Dajčman, after which they started to perform live.
-Heavily influenced by The Shadows, Atomi are considered the first instrumental rock band to be formed in Croatia, and perhaps in Yugoslavia.
+Atomi were formed in Zagreb at the end of 1961 by Darko Brozović (guitar), Miroslav "Miro" Wolfhart (guitar) and Mišo "Zozoli" Zozlik (bass guitar).
+The band constructed their instruments and amplifiers themselves, with the help of technician Ninoslav Kožul, who was considered an official member of the group.
+After they made their first amateur recordings, they were joined by drummer Josip "Pepi" Dajčman and started to perform live, holding their first live performance on 2 October 1962.
+Heavily influenced by The Shadows, Atomi are considered the first instrumental rock band to be formed in SR Croatia, and perhaps in Yugoslavia.

-The band gained local popularity and started performing regularly in the Zagreb club Neboder (Skyscraper).
+Atomi gained local popularity, which provided them with an opportunity to hold regular performances in the Zagreb club Neboder (Skyscraper).
 Their performances got them the attention of the media, so they were invited to make recordings for Radio Zagreb, becoming the first rock band to make recordings for that radio station.
 For Radio Zagreb they recorded the songs "Sedam dana oko vatre" ("Seven Days around the Fire"), "Johnny Will" (a cover of Pat Boone song) and "Zlatna ulica" ("Golden Street", a cover of The Shadows song "Find Me a Golden Street").
 These recordings increased their popularity in Croatia.
 In October 1962, in the Istra concert hall, the band made recordings for the Television Zagreb children's show Slavica i Mendo, becoming the first Yugoslav rock band to appear on television.